“Drop six sizes in 90 days!” “Lose 7 pounds in 7 days!” “How to lose weight in 3 days!”

 When you go on quick-fix, low-cal diets, your levels of leptin — the hormone that controls hunger and satiety — get wonky, says Taub-Dix.

 When leptin levels are normal, it tells your brain when your body has enough fat, which signals the brain that you’re full.
-But research has found that on very-low-calorie diets, unbalanced leptin levels can result in an obsession with food.
+But has found that on very-low-calorie diets, unbalanced leptin levels can result in an obsession with food.
 You may be more ravenous, hangry, and likely to binge.

 Stick to high-quality foods